dkmda4/Tableau-Analysis/README.md

 ## ⚠️ Limitations
 - This analysis is descriptive rather than causal
 - Composite indices simplify complex real-world dynamics
 - Results depend on reporting consistency and data quality across countries

+## 🧾 Conclusion

+This analysis reveals that environmental and demographic pressures rarely occur in isolation.
+Population pressure and environmental stress often align in the same countries, and regions with high energy demand tend to show elevated emissions.
+Water consumption patterns vary by density, and countries with both high stress and lower resilience may be particularly vulnerable.
+These insights highlight the value of considering multiple risk indicators together rather than individually.

+Future work could expand into temporal trend analysis or incorporate economic and policy variables to better understand drivers behind these patterns.

 ## 📬 Contact